Moto Raid Experience ltd organizes the “Gibraltar Race” and the “Gibraltar Race Series” to which the following General Regulations apply.

 The Race Director is the only responsible for recording and keeping of times and penalty points application.

-The Race Direction consists of 4 subjects: No. 2 representatives of the Organization, one of which is the Race Director, No. 1 representative of the Medical Staff and No. 1 representative of the Pilots.
+The Race Direction consists of 3 subjects: No. 2 representatives of the Organization, one of which is the Race Director, No. 1 representative of the Pilots.

-The choice of the representatives of the Medical Staff and of the Pilots is at the discretion of the Organization.
+The choice of the representatives of the Pilots is at the discretion of the Organization.

 PENALTIES AND REASONS OF DISQUALIFICATION